 The US government charged two individuals with operating a multi-billion-dollar money laundering scheme.
-Law enforcement agencies disrupted global cybercriminal operations and seized websites associated with illegal crypto exchange activities.
+Law enforcement agencies disrupted the global cybercriminal operation and seized websites associated with illegal crypto exchange activities.

-The US Department of Justice, alongside international partners, took down three cryptocurrency exchanges allegedly used to launder billions of dollars, particularly for ransomware operators, darknet drug traffickers, and other cybercriminals, DOJ announced.
+The US Department of Justice, alongside international partners, took down three cryptocurrency exchanges allegedly used to launder billions of dollars, particularly for ransomware operators, darknet drug traffickers, and other cybercriminals, the DOJ reported.

 Major Ransomware Operations

-The two individuals of Russian nationality charged reportedly catered to criminals through their platforms, reportedly facilitating payments for stolen credit card data, ransomware profits, and fraud.
+The charged individuals of Russian nationality reportedly catered to criminals through their platforms by facilitating payments for stolen credit card data, ransomware profits, and fraud.

 One of the individuals is accused of laundering over $1.15 billion through cryptocurrency transactions linked to criminal activities.
 The indictment reveals that 32% of all traced bitcoins tied to the individual originated from illicit sources such as ransomware and darknet drug markets.